 Input the password which can be found on the configuration page of your router or access point, then click OK to continue.
-Or push the QSS/WPS button on your router if your router features the QSS/WPS function to quickly build a connection without having to enter a key.
+Or push the WPS / QSS button on your router if your router features the WPS / QSS function to quickly build a connection without having to enter a key.

-You have now successfully connected to your network.
+4. You have successfully connected to your network and can surf the Internet now.
 Click Close to enjoy the Internet.

-To view more information about the network currently connected, click Status in the tools section and the page will display information such as the network type, link quality and wireless mode.
+5. To view more information about the network currently connected, click Status in the tools section and the page will display information such as the network type, link quality and wireless mode.

-3.2 To connect using QSS
+3.2 To connect using WPS

-QSS (Quick Secure Setup) function allows you to add a new wireless device to an existing network quickly.
+WPS (Wi-Fi Protected Setup) function allows you to add a new wireless device to an existing network quickly.

-If the wireless router supports QSS or Wi-Fi Protected Setup (WPS), you can establish a wireless connection between wireless card and router using either Push Button Configuration (PBC) method or PIN method.
-Three QSS connection methods are listed in the following parts while the third method is only supported in Windows XP and Windows Vista.
+If the wireless router supports WPS or QSS (Quick Secure Setup), you can establish a wireless connection between wireless card and router using either Push Button Configuration (PBC) method or PIN method.
+Three WPS connection methods are listed in the following parts.